 ContractorNorfolk Pro Build

-We should be building more modest, super-sustainable houses like this – a lot more.
+"We should be building more modest, super-sustainable houses like this – a lot more.
 We need more Natashas to employ more Wilfs… We need to be braver."

-All site spoil unearthed during excavation has been used for the landscaping, hugely reducing the impact on the UK’s landfill sites, whilst also reducing transport footprints.
-All the Western Red Cedar used for the cladding was sourced from the local woodlands, situated just 500m from the site and was milled by mobile saw mill.
-The planks were stacked ‘in stick’ in the adjacent and redundant farm buildings before being processed, graded and installed by a team of masters architecture students from UEL.
+On the coldest winter days, the building is heated with a small, efficient log gasification boiler, powered by seasoned firewood from the neighbouring woodlands.
+The firewood is sourced from the waste timber of nurse trees, planted to encourage the growth of final crop timber.
+All the Western Red Cedar used for the cladding was sourced from the local woodlands only 500m away and milled by a mobile saw mill.
+The planks were stacked ‘in stick’ in adjacent redundant farm buildings before being processed, graded and installed by a team of architecture students from UEL.

-This elegant solution for an affordable and environmental family home won permission unanimously at planning committee through Paragraph 55 (National Planning Policy Framework), which relates to building in rural areas where only designs of exceptional quality and designed to the highest architectural standards are approved.
+Paragraph 84 relates to building in rural areas where only designs of exceptional quality and designed to the highest architectural standards are approved.
 Periscope House was the first Code Level 6 building designed and built in the UK to gain planning permission through this policy.

-My luck started the day Wilf came around for a cup of tea and a tentative meeting.
+"My luck started the day Wilf came around for a cup of tea and a tentative meeting.
 From then on he managed to take my jumbled ideas and a box file of cuttings and arrange them into a coherent, inspiring and ultimately massively exciting, beautiful and original design.
 Wilf has managed to gently guide me through the perils of planning, the various obstacles that invariably crop up within a Code 6 build with humour and a calm that belies his years.
 I am, and continue to be astonished by his work ethic and dedication to this build.
 I absolutely know he is instrumental in making this a reality."